annaliseai/frontend-test-engineer-tech-task/README.md

 # Annalise Webdemo

-This is a technical assessment task for the [Senior Test Engineer](https://jobs.lever.co/annalise/85329349-1c62-4f03-afda-1bd7ba3e5d4d) role at [annalise.ai](https://annalise.ai/)
+This is a technical assessment task for the [Test Engineer (Frontend)](https://jobs.lever.co/annalise/85329349-1c62-4f03-afda-1bd7ba3e5d4d) role at [annalise.ai](https://annalise.ai/)

 Your task is to improve on some existing tests that have been written by software developers given a set of requirements.